Search

 Lemon balm is prone to fungal leaf disease in damp summers.

-A tender perennial shrub, lemon verbena has a strong flavour and, if used sparingly, adds a pleasant taste to fruit salads, jellies and drinks.
+A tender perennial shrub, lemon verbena has a strong flavor and, if used sparingly, adds a pleasant taste to fruit salads, jellies and drinks.
 Use only the young leaves – older ones tend to be rather tough.

 An aromatic, half-hardy shrub, lemon verbena (Aloysia triphylla) grows to a maximum height of 3m (I0ft) in ideal, sunny conditions, but rarely to more than 1.5m (5ft) in cooler regions.

 It has woody, branching stems with narrow, pointed leaves up to 7.5cm (3in) long.
-The leaves have a strong, persistent smell and flavour of lemon.
+The leaves have a strong, persistent smell and flavor of lemon.
 Small flowers, either white or pale mauve, appear in groups of three or four from mid to late summer but are nor particularly attractive.

 Cultivation

-Take stem cuttings from a well-es-tablished plant at any time during the growing season, preferably in early summer.
+Take stem cuttings from a well-established plant at any time during the growing season, preferably in early summer.
 It can also be grown from seeds sown under glass during early spring.
 Lemon verbena can be planted in ordinary to poor, well-drained soil but benefits from a warm, sheltered site – ideally against a sunny wall or fence.

-Lemon verbena needs some pro-tection from strong winds and during winter, if grown outdoors.
+Lemon verbena needs some protection from strong winds and during winter, if grown outdoors.
 Lay a thick matting of straw to reduce the effects of frost.
 Alternatively, it can be grown in containers or lifted into pots and brought indoors to avoid the worst of the weather.

 Pot-grown plants need regular watering in summer but very little in winter.
 Prune in late winter to within 30cm (12in) of the base and pinch out the tops of the shoots during the growing season to prevent the shrub from becoming straggly.